F1PFC/TTN_GPS_Tracker/Readme.md

 <br><br>

-## TTN GPS Tracker program - Display option
+## Program Options - TTN GPS Tracker program

+There are changes that can be made to the programs functions and options by making changes to the 'All\_Configuration.h' file before compiling and loading the program into the tracker, a full description of the changes you can make in the configuration file is listed below in the 'Using the All\_Configuration File', but some of the basic changes are described here in brief.

+###Display option

 The TTN\_GPS\_Tracker program has the option to display information on a local display connected to the Arduino device via an I2C connection, either a 20x4 LCD display or a SSD1306 OLED.
-The option to enable the display is turned off by default by this line in the configuration.h file;
+The option to enable the display is turned off by default by this line in the All\_Configuration.h file;

     //#define Use_Display

 The two // characters turn the text that follows into a comment which is ignored by the Arduino compiler.
 To enable the display option you need to remove the two // characters in front of the define line.